jayp97/mlp-cw4/README.md

 - It loads the base Stable Diffusion model and applies the LoRA weights
 - It generates images based on a prompt template for the specified skin lesion class
-- It allows customization of generation parameters (guidance scale, steps, etc.)
+- It allows customisation of generation parameters (guidance scale, steps, etc.)
 - It saves the generated images to the specified output directory

 ### 4. End-to-End Pipeline (`pipeline.py`)